shotgunsoftware/tk-core/docs/initializing.rst

 .. currentmodule:: sgtk

-For classic configurations, where the configuration resides in a specific location on disk, you can use the following factory methods to create a :class:`sgtk.Sgtk` instance:
+For setups where the configuration resides in a specific location on disk, you can use the following factory methods to create a :class:`sgtk.Sgtk` instance:

 .. autofunction:: sgtk_from_path